Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Related work

 Adversarial attacks against VLP models are still in their early stages, with only a few methods proposed.
-Compared to conventional multimodal attacks, attacking VLP models is more challenging due to the lack of access to downstream tasks and fine-tuning details.
+Compared to conventional multimodal attacks, attacking VLP models is more challenging due to the lack of access to downstream tasks, models and fine-tuning details.
 Existing methods primarily concentrate on the feature space and learn sample-wise perturbations by enlarging the feature distance between adversarial data and original data \cite{zhang2022towards,lu2023set,zhang2025maa}.
 To further improve transferability, Lu \textit{et al.} \cite{lu2023set,zhang2025maa} propose data augmentation to create more diverse image-text pairs, aiming to further exploit cross-modal interactions and mitigate overfitting.
 Despite the progress made, current approaches usually learn sample-wise perturbations, which are tailored to the specific characteristics and vulnerabilities of individual data samples.
-Consequently, when encountering new data, attackers have to learn tailored perturbations for each new data from scratch.
+Consequently, attackers have to learn tailored perturbations for each new data from scratch.
 This would incur huge computational costs and lead to less scalability for large-scale scenarios.
 To solve this, Zhou \textit{et al.} \cite{zhou2023advclip} explore the use of universal adversarial perturbations, though their approach is restricted to CLIP.
 Zhang \textit{et al.} \cite{zhang2024universal} proposes to learn universal adversarial perturbations by enhancing their local utility and leveraging a ScMix data augmentation to promote data diversity to prevent overfitting.
 However, these methods focus solely on image-modality attacks and neglect the text modality, thereby limiting their effectiveness.
 Fang \textit{et al.} \cite{fang2025one} present an early attempt to generate both image and text attacks.
 Their method trains generators to produce adversarial examples by modeling data distributions, which risks overfitting to the source distribution.
-Moreover, it does not account for the characteristics of diverse downstream tasks and relies on an existing word library for text perturbation search, limiting its generality.
 In addition, the method generates adversarial text embeddings and then searches for semantically similar tokens in the corpus, creating a mismatch between embedding-level optimization and the final token-level perturbations.